aRomans93/Youtube-automatic-browsing/README.md

 Schedule automatic search and reproduction of youtube videos.

-**Important:** You need to download the WerbDriver for your version of Chrome from https://chromedriver.chromium.org/downloads.
+**Important:** You need to download the WebDriver for your version of Chrome from https://chromedriver.chromium.org/downloads.

 Dependencies
 ------------